Police officer safety and health: Sources

 Even though the presence of occupational stresses appear to be well documented, though not without controversy, the causes of workplace stress are comparatively unclear or even a matter of conjecture.

-Another explanation often advanced is the idea that police officers will undergo some traumatic experience in their police work that they never recover from, leading to suicide, divorce, etc. However, since the effects of such traumatic stresses is readily recognized, there are usually proactive programs in place to help individual police officers deal with the psychological effects of a traumatic event.
+An explanation often advanced is the idea that police officers will undergo some traumatic experience in their police work that they never recover from, leading to suicide, divorce, etc. However, since the effects of such traumatic stresses is readily recognized, there are usually proactive programs in place to help individual police officers deal with the psychological effects of a traumatic event.
 Unfortunately, there is some evidence that such programs are actually ineffective, especially group therapies, may re-traumatize the participant, weaken coping mechanisms, and contribute to the development of post traumatic stress disorder (PTSD).

 Observations where police officers and other emergency workers, such as firemen, experience the same traumatic event, it is more likely that the police officer will have difficulty dealing with the long term emotional effects of the traumatic event.
 On this observation, some of the academic literature suggests that along these lines the causes of occupational stress is more complex for police officers.
 Stress in police work is often present in other occupations, but not in an ongoing capacity.
 One line of thinking is that the individual stresses of police work produce a condition of chronic stress.
 Police officers encounter stressors in call after call which sap their emotional strength.
 Debilitation from this daily stress accumulates making officers more vulnerable to traumatic incidents and normal pressures of life.
 The weakening process is often too slow to see; neither a person nor his friends are aware of the damage being done.
 The effects of chronic stresses is two-fold: